ApolinaresVince/ApolinaresVince/README.md

 -->

-Hi, I am Vince Apolinares, a data analyst based in the philippines.<br/>
+Hi, I am Vince, a data analyst based in the philippines.<br/>
 I am moslty experienced in terms building dashboards and reports depending on the task given.<br/>

 I'm currently freelancing and i would like to work on the insights and analyzing data.<br/>